Ncnchiche/mySubscription/README.md

   This Was Made using Flask as the framework, Python for the backend, Javascript for interactive graph, html & css (bootstrap) for frontend.

+  What i Have Learned While Making This WebApp:

+  -Using MVC design pattern to divide the related program logic into three elements

+  -Using Jinja for web template for python programming {{ }}

+  -Connecting Database to the webapp.....Used Flask-MySQL.

+  -Using Javascript API to Create an Interactive Graph

+  -Using BootStrap as FrontEnd

+  -Routing and Redirecting Pages